Medical Retina Level 2 (College of Optometrists Professional Higher Certificate in Medical Retina)

 - Please enquire to determine whether you are suitable to apply.

 This will include online lessons, self-test and self-learning activities, informal assessments and forum discussions.
 The virtual component will be delivered in the form of interactive lessons.
 You will have approximately three months to complete this.

 At the end of each unit, you will be expected to carry out a self-test assessment or activity to reinforce what has been learned in that unit for which there will be instant feedback.

 In addition to this, you will be required to complete research assignments and case studies during the three months, which will be discussed during the face to face days.
 You will be expected to spend approximately 10 hours a week studying the online component.

 Face to face lectures, patient case discussion sessions, tutorials, practical sessions and group case study discussions will form the content of the face-to-face day.
 This will be undertaken after the online component.

 You will then get 4-6 weeks after the face to face day to revise what you have learned during the online component and face to face day before undertaking the summative (formal) assessments.

 These will consist of a written exam made up of MCQs, Station Exams, patient management case scenarios in the form of key features, and visual recognition of clinical signs.
 Results of the summative assessment will be released within 6 weeks of the written exam.

 For students wishing to complete the College of Optometrists Professional Higher Certificate in Medical Retina, the clinical placement is a requirement.
-You will be expected to see a minimum number of patient episodes and conditions, with a minimum placement length of 3 months.
+You will be expected to see a minimum number of patient episodes and conditions, you have two years from the date of your written exam to complete this and submit 5 case records.
 You will be required to arrange the placement yourselves with your local Hospital Eye Department and arrange for a clinical mentor (Consultant Ophthalmologist) to support your placement.